-After all of these tests are performed, the stage of the cancer is known.
-The staging of a cancer basically describes how much it has grown before the diagnosis has been made, documenting the extent of disease.
-This is often extremely important in terms of what treatment is offered to each individual patient.
+The results of these tests are put together to determine the stage of the cancer.
+The staging of a cancer documents the extent of disease and is often extremely important in terms of what treatment is offered to each individual patient.
 Before the staging systems are introduced, we will first describe some of the ways that cancers may grow and spread.

 Cancers cause problems because they spread and can disrupt the functioning of normal organs.
 One way kidney cancer can spread is by local extension to invade through the normal structures.
 This initially includes the kidney, hence causing hematuria, a mass, and abdominal pain.
 If more growth occurs, cancer can grow to involve the main vein that leaves the kidney (the renal vein), the large vein that returns blood from the bottom half of the body to the heart (the inferior vena cava), or into other organs-most commonly the adrenal glands which sit atop the kidneys.

 Kidney cancer can also spread by accessing the lymphatic system.
 The lymphatic circulation is a complete circulation system in the body (somewhat like the blood circulatory system) that drains into various lymph nodes.
 When cancer cells access this lymphatic circulation, they can travel to lymph nodes and start new sites of cancer.
 This is called lymphatic spread.
 Kidney cancer can spread, at times, into the lymph nodes surrounding the kidney, called the perirenal lymph nodes.